Billie Lourd Leans On Rumored BF Taylor Lautner As She Mourns Mom Carrie Fisher And Grandma Debbie Reynolds

 “It is with a very deep sadness that Billie Lourd confirms that her beloved mother Carrie Fisher passed away at 8:55 this morning,” he said.
 “She was loved by the world and she will be missed profoundly.
 Our entire family thanks you for your thoughts and prayers.”

-According to CNN, it still isn’t known what caused Reynold’s death.
+According to CNN, is still isn’t known what caused Reynold’s death.
 The 84-year-old actress had breathing issues prior to her death and was understandably emotional after Fisher’s passing.

 “She spoke to me this morning and said she missed Carrie,” Todd Fisher said.
 “She’s with Carrie now.”